batteries-included/batteries-included/static/src/content/post/fairsource.md

 ### Open Core Split Priorities

-One way that open source projects try to raise enough money to pay the bills is by adopting an open core model.
+One way that open-source projects try to raise enough money to pay the bills is by adopting an open core model.
 In this pattern, the core product is given away for free, but some parts businesses need are kept closed-source.
 This results in a split of priorities for open-source developers and companies, as the